kimchitsigai/Articles-and-Tutorials/salt_cloud.md

 ### I. Core Configuration

 The core configuration of Salt Cloud is handled in the [cloud configuration file](https://salt-cloud.readthedocs.org/en/latest/topics/config.html).
-This file is comprised of global configurations for interfacing with various cloud providers.
-The default minion configuration is also set up in this file.
-In other words, the `cloud` file is where the minions that are created derive their configuration.
+This file is comprised of global configurations that affect all cloud providers in your system.
+In addition, the `cloud` file is where the minions that are created derive their configuration.

 Create the cloud configuration file by executing (obviously, you can use whichever text editor you wish; but this guide assumes that you have installed the [vim text editor](https://www.digitalocean.com/community/articles/installing-and-using-the-vim-text-editor-on-a-cloud-server)):

 	sudo vim /etc/salt/cloud

-Now, on your keyboard, tap on the <code>i</code> key; use the arrow keys to navigate the text area; and create your `cloud` file so that it resembles the example, below (replacing <code>master.yourdomain.tld</code> with the FQDN of your Salt master):
+Now, on your keyboard, tap on the <code>i</code> key; use the arrow keys to navigate the text area; and copy &amp; paste, or create your `cloud` file so that it resembles, the example below (replacing <code>master.yourdomain.tld</code> with the FQDN of your Salt master):

 	provider: do
 	# Set the location of the Salt master
 	minion:
 	  master: master.yourdomain.tld

-To save & exit, tap the <code>Esc</code> key, on your keyboard, followed by these keystrokes: <code>:</code>, <code>w</code>, <code>q</code>, and, finally, <code>Enter</code>.
+To save &amp; exit, tap the <code>Esc</code> key, on your keyboard, followed by these keystrokes: <code>:</code>, <code>w</code>, <code>q</code>, and, finally, <code>Enter</code>.

 For further customization, additional [miscellaneous options](https://salt-cloud.readthedocs.org/en/latest/topics/misc.html), that can be passed in the core configuration file, are available.